Wentworth Woodhouse

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Wentworth Woodhouse offers a variety of attractions and events for visitors.
-Below is a detailed summary of the opening times and conditions for each attraction and event:
+Wentworth Woodhouse offers a variety of attractions and events for visitors, with detailed opening times and conditions for each.
+Below is a comprehensive summary of the offerings:

 General Admission

 The Gardens: Open Tuesday to Sunday, 10:00am to 4:00pm.
-Admission is £9.50 for adults, children enter for free.
-The Gardens are wheelchair accessible and dog-friendly.
+Admission is £9.50 for adults, and children enter for free.
+The Gardens feature wildflower meadows, ancient trees, and historic follies.
+Accessibility is provided for wheelchair users, and well-behaved dogs on leads are welcome.

 Guided Tours

-All proceeds from tickets and events contribute to the restoration of Wentworth Woodhouse through the Wentworth Woodhouse Preservation Trust.
+All proceeds from admissions and events support the restoration of Wentworth Woodhouse, managed by the Wentworth Woodhouse Preservation Trust.

 Historic Houses members enjoy free House & Gardens tickets at Wentworth Woodhouse, available on the door or for pre-order via our website.
 Tours are not included in this offer.